isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Clarity.
-Making it clear that a test for null isn't needed.
+A function with a `not_null<T>` parameter makes it clear that the caller of the function is responsible for any `nullptr` checks that may be necessary.
+Similarly, a function with a return value of `not_null<T>` makes it clear that the caller of the function does not need to check for `nullptr`.

 ##### Example